taikedz/podfetch/README.md

 # PodFetch : Bulk Download From Feeds and Sites

-An extensible tool for downloading podcasts' media artifacts.
+An extensible tool for downloading podcasts' media artifacts - or any part you're interested in.

 ## Commands